 - Develop student leaders, and attend and guide youth council meetings.

 Management Skills – Is a good judge of talent and spiritual gifts.
-Is able to delegate to volunteers and develop teams to accomplish projects to help the youth and young adults deepen their spirituality.
+Is able to delegate to volunteers and develop teams to accomplish projects to help the youth deepen their spirituality.

-- Recommend and assist in preparation of the annual youth ministry budget.
+- Recommend and assist in the preparation of the annual youth ministry budget.

 - Manage the youth ministry finances (including expenditures of funds, general finances, and fund-raisers) in accordance with the approved policies of the church and the youth ministries.
 Make expenditures for supplies, materials, equipment, outings, and retreats as authorized.

 - Encourage current youth to participate in congregational ministries, programs, and activities.